Evaluating sources for credibility: Which ones are right for your research?

 The most scholarly sources are those that are peer reviewed.
 This means that the source (like a book or a journal article – the concept of peer review doesn’t apply to recordings, podcasts, newspaper articles, and several other types of sources commonly used in music research) has gone through a process of being reviewed by experts on the topic prior to its publication, and those experts provided comments to help the author improve the source.
 Ultimately, the experts gave the source their stamp of approval, so you know it’s trustworthy.

-Several of the Libraries databases linked from this guide (like RILM, Music Index, and Music Periodicals Database) provide options in their Advanced Search screens to limit to “Scholarly” or “Peer-Reviewed” sources.
+Several of the Libraries databases linked from this guide (like RILM) and the Libraries catalog provide options to limit to “Scholarly” or “Peer-Reviewed” sources.

 Remember: Not all sources are peer reviewed.
 For example, newspaper articles are only reviewed by the editor of the paper, and podcasts aren’t vetted by a panel of experts before they’re released.
 But just because a source isn’t peer reviewed, that doesn’t mean it’s untrustworthy or that you shouldn't use it!
 Just make sure you get a sense of the author’s credibility/authority before trusting the information it provides.
 Can you find the author’s bio?
 Do they cite other trustworthy sources in their bibliography?
 These factors may help to indicate whether the source is credible.
 Also, be sure to check with your instructor about whether or not you have permission to use a source that's not peer reviewed for your project!

 Now that you've found some sources, how can you know if they're right for your research?